sakarlsson/speedo-and-odometer/README.md

 Made to work for my El Camino 1970 with a Holley Terminator X EFI.

-The code is not generally useful, by may be useful as inspiration.
+The code is not generally useful, checkout master branch instead.

 A quirk is that my printed dial had an error in speed per division between 100 kph and 120 kph, which I have compensated for in the code.